Until Justice Just Is

-The YWCA’s Stand Against Racism, in partnership with YWCA Associations nationwide, aims to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism.
-This campaign is one part of our larger strategy to fulfill our mission of eliminating racism.
+Until Justice Just Is (UJJI), formerly known as Stand Against Racism, is an annual campaign of YWCA USA, designed to build community among those who work for racial justice and raise awareness about the impact of institutional and structural racism.
+This annual campaign provides the opportunity for communities across the United States to find an issue or cause that inspires them to unite their voices to educate, advocate, and promote racial justice.
+UJJI is one part of our larger national strategy to fulfill our mission of eliminating racism.

 - Participate in community UJJI events which the YWCA will share as the month progresses.

 - Members of the public, local businesses, groups and organizations are invited to sign the Until Justice Just Is pledge and host their own Until Justice Just Is events.
 Events can be registered using this form to receive support, materials and promotion from the YWCA.

 - Participate in the YWCA Racial Justice Challenge, (previously the 21-Day Challenge): In 2023, participants will investigate four subjects, Disability, Housing, Mental Health, and Music.
 The Challenge will begin on April 17, 2023 and wrap up on May 15, 2023.
 Register now, and you will receive emails with more information as the start date approaches.

 YWCA of Asheville will host events throughout UJJI.
 On April 13, there will be a virtual keynote, and we will host a watch party for

 Advancing Justice: Ensuring Equity for All.
 YWCA USA CEO Margaret Mitchell will sit down with an array of experts, community leaders, and elected officials to discuss the intersection between racism and housing disparities, how disability and mental health challenges relate to those disparities, and what we can do to address the most critical issues impacting communities of color today!
 RSVP Here to attend the in-person watch party at the YWCA (or register here to attend virtually).